 Don’t let your voice condition define your self-worth

 If you look up self-esteem in the dictionary this is what it says, “noun: confidence in one’s own worth or abilities; self-respect.”
 Self-esteem is confidence and satisfaction with yourself.
 It reflects your overall subjective emotional evaluation of your own worth.
 It is self-judgment and an attitude about yourself.
 There is no doubt that the change in your voice had a dramatic impact on how you feel about yourself.
 But remember, you are still the same person inside and nothing can change that.
 Now it is time to rekindle your relationship with yourself and find the fabulous you again.
-You cannot let SD control all your thoughts.
+You cannot let the impact of your voice control all your thoughts.

 It is not how you saw yourself, but something has changed and now you’re trying to come to grips with this so you can come out the other side feeling good about yourself.
 What can cause it: